loopingz/webda.io/packages/webda/README.md

 #### Create a new service

-We will create a new executor, so we can map some urls directly to the service
+We will create a new executor, so we can map some URLs directly to the service

 ```javascript
 const Executor = require('webda/services/executor')